disruptek/disruptek/style.md

 # `continue` and other forms of "early return"
 - It's lazy control-flow.
 Do not use it.
-- Prefer "dominating" conditionals that allow the structure of the code to expose control-flow.
+- Prefer "dominating" conditionals that allow the structure of the code to highlight control-flow.
 - A very early `return` is preferable to an `else:` clause that dominates the remainder of the `proc` body.
 - Set the `result` later for observability reasons.